Student-Driven Solutions: Blogs/Vlogs

 Student-Driven Solutions Home | Student Blogs/Vlogs

-Explore the ideas students are developing in Applying Technology to Jewish Studies and learn what they have accomplished in just two months!
+Explore the ideas students developed in Applying Technology to Jewish Studies and learn what they have accomplished from their first blog post to their final updates!

 Beth Tfiloh Dahan Community School, Baltimore, MD